ChinaGodMan/UserScripts/docs/README_en.md

                     <mark>detailed</mark>
                 </a>
             </td>
-            <td>This is a for Google Add user script for advanced search form。It adds a hideable advanced search form at the top of the page，Enable you to search for information more precisely。</td>
+            <td>This is a for Google Add user script for advanced search form。It adds a hideable advanced search form at the top of the page，Enables you to search for information more precisely。</td>
             <td>
                 <a href="https://raw.githubusercontent.com/ChinaGodMan/UserScripts/main/google-advanced-search.user.js">
                     <img src="https://img.shields.io/github/size/ChinaGodMan/UserScripts/google-advanced-search.user.js?style=social" alt="size">